bprinty/Flask-Authorize/docs/usage.rst

 * ``current_user`` - The current user to authorize actions for.
 By default, this uses the ``current_user`` object from `Flask-Login <https://flask-login.readthedocs.io/en/latest/>`_.
-* ``exc`` - An exception class to raise when the authorize plugin object is used as a decorator and the current user does not have authorization to perform an action.
+* ``exception`` - An exception class to raise when the authorize plugin object is used as a decorator and the current user does not have authorization to perform an action.
 By default, this uses the ``Unauthorized`` exception from ``werkzeug.exceptions``.

 The code below details how you can override all of these configuration options: